Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Defenses

-\subsubsection{Certified robustness}
+Based on the above adversarial detection method in the digital world, some studies focus on detecting adversarial examples in the physical world.
+Digital watermarking \cite{hayes2018visible} utilizes saliency maps to pinpoint adversarial regions and employs erosion operations to eliminate small holes within these regions.
+Local gradient smoothing \cite{naseer2019local} applies gradient smoothing in areas with high gradient amplitudes to mitigate the high-frequency noise resulting from patch attacks.
+Feature normalization and clipping \cite{yu2021defending} involve gradient clipping on images to diminish informative class evidence, based on an understanding of network structure.
+SAC \cite{liu2022segment} defends against patch attacks by detecting and removing patches, while Jedi \cite{tarchoun2023jedi} employs entropy to detect patches and generate masks for patches.
+Patch-based occlusion-aware detection (POD) \cite{strack2024defending} augments training with random patches.
+The diffusion-based approach DIFFender \cite{kang2024diffender} localizes and restores adversarial regions, and Wei et al. \cite{wei2024real} further extend it in infrared images.

+\subsubsection{\textbf{\emph{Certified robustness.}}}

-The above empirical defenses lack theoretical guarantee for their robustness.
-To solve this problem, researchers propose certified defenses and prove that their models are robust under different circumstances.
-The model has certified robustness when the input and output ($x$, $y$) satisfy the following:
+The empirical defenses mentioned earlier often lack theoretical guarantees for robustness.
+To address this, researchers have developed certified defenses that provide formal assurances that a model remains robust under specified conditions.
+A model is considered certifiably robust if, within a certain input perturbation range, the output for the true class is always confidently higher than for any other class, ensuring the prediction does not change \cite{wong2018provable}.

-In this discriminant, $m_{y}$ is the certified distance boundary in \cite{wong2018provable}. $\mathcal{Z}^{(K)}_{y}$ denotes the output of layer $k$ .
-This means that the lower bound of the output of the true class is always greater than (at least equal to) the upper bound of any other output $y$.

-The first certified defense is based on Interval Boundary Propagation (IBP) \cite{gowal2019scalable}, which is commonly used in digital defense.
-Later, Chiang et al. \cite{chiang2020certified} expand IBP to defend adversarial patches.
-The model outputs a differentiable lower bound (verifiable radius), which is the distance between true labels and other labels.
-Therefore, the model can be trained to increase the distance.
-The following equation can calculate the boundary distance:
+One prominent certified defense method is based on Interval Bound Propagation (IBP), originally designed for robustness verification in digital domains \cite{gowal2019scalable}.
+This approach was later extended to adversarial patch attacks \cite{chiang2020certified}.
+The model produces a differentiable lower bound representing the minimum margin between the true class and all others.
+By training to increase this margin, the model’s resistance to adversarial patches improves.

-Here, ${e}_{i}$ is the $i^{th}$ basis vector, $\mathbb{B}(x_0)$ is the set of constraints on the possible range of the adversarial input image.

-Cohen et al. \cite{cohen2019certified} use Randomized Smoothing to ensure the certified robustness of the model in digital attacks.
-To apply Randomized Smoothing in patch defenses, Levine et al. \cite{levine2020randomized} propose (De)randomized smoothing and do smoothing outside the partial region.
-Theoretically, model robustness is certified when a quantitative boundary's maximum exceeds the second-largest classification result:

-In extreme cases, all the $\Delta$ images are misclassified to wrong class but the number of smoothed images with true class is still the largest.
-Recently, Demasked Smoothing \cite{yatsura2022certified} combines image Smoothing with Region Reconstruction to maintain the integrity of inputs in the segmentation.
+The certified defense also enforces constraints on the allowed input perturbations to guarantee robustness against all valid adversarial examples within that range.